K9 TailSaver® Instructions

 1.At the top of the tail sleeve there are straps...those face up and towards the harness, the slit in the neoprene (on underside of sleeve) faces down.
 Place your dog's tail into the slit and pull it up to your dog's body, the top will come over hips and the underside will press firmly to haunches just above where he goes #2.
 The underside of the tail should be completely inside of the sleeve, as will be the top of the tail.

-2.Fasten D-Rings on to the harness by opening the snaps and closing with the D-Ring inside the strap.
-Adjust length so tail sleeve cannot move away from your dogs's hindquarters.
+2.Fasten silver-rings end of strap to the harness by opening the snaps and closing with the ring inside the strap.
+Adjust length until snug.
 Have your dog stand up and lay down 2 times while checking length of straps for both comfort and snug fit.

 3.Hip-to-chest belt slides through a belt loop at your dog's chest before wrapping around his torso to fasten at opposite hip.
 Adjust length for snug fit and comfort too.